podnov/wire-cucumber/README.md

 Given that wire mock is finalized

 Then I want to verify interactions with the wire mock named {string}
-Then that mock should not have been invoked
+Then that wire mock should not have been invoked
-Then that mock should have been invoked {int} time(s) Then the request body should have been:
+Then that wire mock should have been invoked {int} time(s) Then the request body should have been:
 Then the request body should have been {string}
 Then the request body should have been empty